BlueBrain/circuit-build/doc/source/tutorial.rst

     circuit.mvd3
     start.target

-At this point the circuit is partially complete and should be readable by `BluePy <https://bbpcode.epfl.ch/documentation/bluepy-0.12.5/index.html>`_ for analysis not involving connectome.
+At this point the circuit is partially complete and should be readable by `BluePy <https://bbpcode.epfl.ch/documentation/bluepy-0.13.5/index.html>`_ for analysis not involving connectome.

-There are also intermediate MVD3 files, dumped after each phase:
+There are also some intermediate partial MVD3 files:

 ::

     circuit.mvd3.somata
     circuit.mvd3.morphologies
-    circuit.mvd3.emodels

 These could be safely removed, should you not need them.
 We recommend to keep them however, at least until the circuit build is finalized to speed up potential rebuilds.